Harold O’Neill, Seaman Leading Hand/Leading Steward, Royal Navy, 1941 – 1946

 He was given six day’s leave and on his return was sent back to the Stores for the proper Arctic clothing and was transferred into Supply and Secretariat: a change of uniform as, at the stroke of an arbitrary pen, Harold, Royal Naval Seaman, was instantly transmogrified into a Royal Navy Steward!
 He was then drafted to HMS Sumba, a Christian Salvesen whaler (built and launched on the Tees in 1929) which had been away in the Antarctic whaling when the war had begun.
 When the ship made its way back north to the UK its largely Norwegian crew had been given the choice of joining the Norwegian element in the Royal Navy or staying with the ship under RN orders.
 Many stayed.
 The whaler was only a ship of some 200 tons and was given a ‘little pop gun’, as Harold called it, forrard.

-Sumba was sent to escort three submarines up to various ports in the Irish Sea but first it had to sail to Falmouth.
-The crew then endured foul weather rounding Lands End which forced the Sumba to seek shelter into Penzance for shelter.
+Sumba was sent to escort three submarines up to Scotland via the Irish Sea but first it had to sail to Falmouth.
+The crew endured foul weather rounding Lands End, sufficiently bad to force the Sumba to seek shelter in Penzance.
 He remembers being seasick and not much caring whether the ship sank or not!
 The Sumba required repair and this was carried out by dockyard workers from Falmouth who came over each day till the job was done.
 Harold and the rest of the crew managed to get leave over Christmas while this was going on.
-The Sumba sailed to Milford Haven to rendezvous with the submarines which were then escorted up to Dunoon before the Sumba carried on to Greenock.
+The Sumba then sailed to Milford Haven to rendezvous with the submarines and escorted them up to Dunoon.
+Having successfully completed this task the Sumba carried on to Greenock.

-At Greenock the Sumba was joined by HMS Sulla and HMS Svega, two other ex-trawlers like the Sumba.
+At Greenock the Sumba was joined by HMS Sulla and HMS Svega, also ex-whalers.
 The issue of charts for the Arctic rather gave the game away for the crew.
 They realised they were indeed off to Russia.
 When the cat was out of the bag quite a few crew jumped ship and armed guards had to be posted to stop more following them.
-Two members of the Sulla saved themselves thus from a watery grave as the Sulla was to be later lost at sea.
+Two members of the Sulla thus saved themselves from a watery grave as the ship was later lost, an episode Harold describes below.

-Sumba set sail through the Minches but ran over an uncharted rock which ruptured the fresh water tank which had to be repaired at Stornaway.
-After a rough trip the crew of the Sumba anchored with some relief in Seydisfjordur in Iceland.
+When all was ready, Sumba set sail through the Minches but ran over an uncharted rock which ruptured the fresh water tank.
+This necessitated a diversion to Stornaway for repair.
+Once the work was finished, the Sumba sailed to Iceland where, after a rough trip, the ship anchored (to the crew's relief) in the much calmer waters of Seydisfjordur.
 A film show ashore entertained in a stop, start fashion as the reels came to an end and were changed anew.

 Convoy PQ 13 to Murmansk

-The Sumba sailed out in a snowstorm to join Murmansk bound convoy PQ13 comprising nineteen ships which had set off from Loch Awe on 10th March, 1942, and rendezvoused with Sulla off the coast.
-This convoy was expected to be attacked by both U-boats known to be in its path and potentially by the Tirpitz, Scheer and Hipper operating from Norway.
-PQ13 was to have both an immediate naval protection and a distant screen of capital ships should they be required.
-The weather was poor to unmitigatedly foul and, after a storm on the night of 24th/25th, was badly scattered over 150 square miles of storm tossed and freezing sea.
+The Sumba sailed out in a snowstorm to join Murmansk bound convoy PQ13, comprising nineteen ships which had set off from Loch Awe on 10th March, 1942, and now rendezvoused with Sumba off the coast of Iceland.
+This convoy was expected to be attacked by both U-boats, known to be in its path, and potentially by the Tirpitz, Scheer and Hipper operating from Norway.
+PQ13 was to have both an immediate naval protection and a distant screen of capital ships, should they be required.
+The weather was poor to unrelentingly foul and, after a storm on the night of 24th/25th, was badly scattered over 150 square miles of storm tossed and freezing sea.
 In the middle of all this lay HMS Sumba and Harold.

-The scattered ships had to move further north and icing became a serious hazard to the rather top-heavy whalers.
-Harold was given the unenviable task of trying to hack ice away from the superstructure of Samba and, in order to remain on board in the heavy seas, had to strap himself to the funnel.
-He then tried to hack away the fast forming ice, first with one hand in one direction, next with the other in like fashion.
-When asked how he survived the wet and intense cold, he pointed out that he was luckier than those who had to just stand in the cold.
+The scattered ships had had to move further north than desired and icing had become a serious hazard to the rather top-heavy whalers.
+Harold had been given the unenviable task of trying to hack ice away from the superstructure of Sumba and, in order to remain on board in the heavy seas, had had to strap himself to the funnel.
+He then tried to hack away the fast-forming ice, first with one hand in one direction, next with the other in like fashion.
+When asked how he survived the wet and intense cold, he pointed out that he was luckier than those whose duties required that they had to just stand in one place.
 He was kept relatively warm by his exertions.
-It was, however, a back breaking job, an endless one really since the ice reformed almost as soon as he had cleared it since so much spray and green water was constantly breaking aboard.
+It was, however, a back-breaking job, an endless one really, since the ice reformed almost as soon as he had cleared it, thanks to so much spray and green water breaking aboard.

 Additional danger arrived when the Sumba was attacked by an aircraft.
 The crew manned its ‘Pop gun’ but, on firing, the barrel blew off and the explosion shattered the wheelhouse windows.
 The twin Lewis guns on either side of the bridge were useless as the barrels of both had been bent by the ice.
 Now defenceless, the crew of the Sumba were mightily relieved when the aircraft broke off the attack and disappeared.
 For Harold it had been a close shave as the aircraft’s bullets had come perilously close to him as they pinged and whined away in all directions.

-Some idea of the horrible conditions on board can be gauged from Harold’s experience when he went into the C.O.’s cabin to find the ice one inch thick on the bulkhead behind his bunk.
-The boxes holding the sweep (for mines) port and starboard had been smashed to matchwood by the waves breaking aboard and iron stanchions and iron ladders had been bent and twisted.
-As a young sailor Harold was brought early face to face with the power of the sea.
-The Sumba had been equipped with steam pipes at Falmouth but these proved a dead loss being iced up and broken.
+Some idea of the horrible conditions on board can be gauged from Harold’s experience when he went into the C.O.’s cabin.
+There he found ice one inch thick on the bulkhead behind the Captain's bunk.
+The boxes holding the sweeps (for mines) had been smashed to matchwood by the waves breaking aboard and iron stanchions and iron ladders had been bent and twisted.
+Harold, as a young sailor, hadn't taken long to discover the awesome power of the sea.
+The Sumba had been equipped with ice-defrosting steam pipes at Falmouth, but these proved a dead loss, being iced up and broken.

 The Sumba was handed over to the Russians and the crew were moved ashore to a barracks for submarine crews.
 These Russian submarines were bigger than anything Harold had seen up till then.
 He found the cold intense and sleep difficult.
 The food wasn’t very attractive with lots of fat floating on the surface of the stews but Harold tucked in and fed well.